University Policies

 3.3.3 Mounting and Posting

-Student organizations and academic and administrative units may hang or otherwise display Posters that comply with this Policy.
-The mounting of Posters must not cover permanent campus signage or wayfinding and must not damage the surface.
-Glue, poles, stakes, ropes, cable, or permanent fixture are prohibited.
-Student organizations and academic and administrative units must pay for any damage to surfaces caused by their Posters.
-All Banners must be mounted by Facilities Management.
+Student organizations and academic and administrative units may hang or otherwise display Postings that comply with this policy.
+The Postings must not cover permanent campus signage or wayfinding and must not damage the surface.
+Glue, poles, stakes, ropes, cable, and permanent fixtures are prohibited.
+Student organizations and academic and administrative units must pay for any damage to surfaces caused by their Postings.
+All banners must be mounted by Brown’s Division of Facilities Management.

 3.3.4 Use of the Brown Name, Logo and Marks

 Brown’s logo is trademarked and is permitted for use by members of the Brown community for communications and marketing purposes.
 Affiliates or affinity groups must secure official permission from the University for use of Brown’s trademarked name, logo, iconic images and affiliated marks representing the University.
-All uses of the Brown name, logo and other aspects of visual identity must conform to the Brown University Visual Identity Policy and Brown University Name Use Policy.
+All uses of the Brown name, logo and other aspects of visual identity must conform to the Brown University Visual Identity Policy and Brown Name Use, Trademark and Licensing Policy.

 3.3.5 Trademark, Copyright and Image Use

-The content of Posters and Banners must not violate laws or statutes related to trademark, copyright, or other laws or statutes protecting creative or intellectual property.
-The creator and University disseminator of Posters and Banners must have all rights to the editorial and creative content contained on the Posters or Banners.
+The content of Postings must not violate laws or statutes related to trademark, copyright, or other laws or statutes protecting creative or intellectual property.
+The creator and University disseminator of Postings must have all rights to the editorial and creative content contained on the Posting.
 In addition, marketing and publicity materials must conform to the University’s Image Use Policy; permission must be secured in writing for the marketing use of any images of individuals that would be protected by privacy laws.

 3.3.6 Political Advocacy and Commercial Advertising